Christina Darling Arrested After Allegedly Spitting On Children In Brooklyn, Making Antisemitic Remarks

 ”This woman passed by them, yelled at them.
 Something along the lines of Hitler should have killed you all,” their father Aryah Fried told CBS2’s Thalia Perez.

-Fried says his 8-year-old responded to the suspect, saying that he would save his little sister.READ MORE: Police: Good Samaritans Break Up Attempted Robbery In Chelsea, Suspects At Large
+Fried says his 8-year-old responded to the suspect, saying that he would save his little sister.READ MORE: 'The Loss Of A Hero': New York Mourns Death Of 22-Year-Old NYPD Officer Jason Rivera

 “I gotta teach him not to engage, but he engaged.
 And she came running back at him, spat in his face and told him we will kill you all, I know where you live, and we’ll make sure to get you all next time,” Fried said.

-Note: Editors note: This story was first published Jan.
-21.